top of page

 Funding for “True Valor” and related events is made possible through a donation to the Wayne County Historical Society by the Isaac Mullie Foundation.

-Soldiers of the 111th Regiment returned to Gettysburg and posed with a monument erected in their honor (at left is the 30th anniversary and at right is the 20th anniversary).
+(Pictured on the left is the 30th anniversary and to the right is the 20th anniversary).

 The first 12 months of construction, showcasing the progress made toward this historic tribute.